ballerina-platform/module-ballerinax-hubspot.crm.commerce.discounts/README.md

    Choose account and authorize the client.

 4. Don't panic though `This site can’t be reached` message appear.
-Look the URL and find the authorization code.
+Look at the URL and find the authorization code.
    >Example: code=na1-************************S

 5. Send a http request to the HubSpot.